sherwinee/tp/docs/UserGuide.md

 * Exported files are created in the programme's `exports` folder
 * Tags are NOT exported in the `vcf` format
 * Last-contacted times are NOT exported
-* If the address book is empty, it will be exported as an empty file (with headers for `csv`)

 Examples:
 * `export contacts.vcf` exports all contacts to a vcf file at `exports/contacts.vcf`